hariananthaa/library_mgmt_system/README.md

 - **Dashboard**: View counts and statistics related to books and members.
 - **Authentication**: Secure access with role-based authentication and authorization.

+## Authentication and Authorization

+This application implements a robust role-based authorization system to ensure secure access to various features:

+- **User Roles**:

+  - Admin: Can manage books, members, and transactions.
+  - Member: Can view books and manage their own transactions.

+- **Access Control**:

+  - Certain routes and actions are restricted based on user roles.
+  - UI elements dynamically adapt to show only permitted actions for each role.

+- **JWT Authentication**:

+  - Uses JSON Web Tokens for secure authentication.
+  - Tokens are stored in HTTP-only secure cookies, enhancing security against XSS attacks.
+  - Automatic token refresh mechanism to maintain user sessions.

+- **Protected Routes**:

+  - Server-side and client-side route protection to prevent unauthorized access.

+- **Secure Cookie Usage**:
+  - JWT stored in HTTP-only cookies to prevent client-side access.
+  - Secure flag ensures the cookie is only transmitted over HTTPS.
+  - SameSite attribute set to prevent CSRF attacks.

+## Application Screenshots

+Below are some screenshots showcasing key features of our Library Management System:

 ## Getting Started

 ### Prerequisites